destroyedlolo/Majordome/ConfigTestTracker/02_HowMany/README.md

 	 ||
 	WAITING

-In this example, the decision is propagated using tracker's getStatus()
+In this example, the decision is propagated using the return code of tracker's code as following :
+* **true** : goes to DONE status
+* **false** or no return : status unchanged

 --------